Koenie06/Discord.js-Pagination/README.md

 # ❔ Discord.js-Pagination

 For those who don't know what this is..
-This is a NPM package to easily make your own (discord.js) embed paginator.
+This is a NPM package to easily make your own (discord.js) embed paginator. <br>
 There are 3 ways to use this package: A Button, Emoji and Select Menu paginator.
-Each have there own customization.
+Each have there own customization. <br>
 [More Info!](https://npmjs.com/package/@koenie06/discord.js-pagination)

 # 🤖 Example Bot